About the Program

 Mock Session – Interns role-play a legislative session in the House Chambers during the second half of the program.
 The mock session process starts with each intern choosing a caucus group (Democrats or Republicans).
 Caucus groups meet to elect leaders (Speaker of the House, clerk, majority and minority leaders, etc.) Each caucus group works together to choose bills that they will debate in their session.
 Interns meet weekly in their caucus groups to research, discuss their caucus strategies and arguments.
 Some interns may perform functions such as learning the rules of order or handling technology to run the vote during session.

-Field Trips - Interns may have the opportunity to visit Connecticut state agencies, Connecticut businesses (ESPN & Jackson Laboratories, for example), the State Supreme Court, Old State House and outside organizations to provide context for the legislative issues they see unfold during the session.
+Field Trips - Interns may have the opportunity to visit Connecticut state agencies, Connecticut businesses, the State Supreme Court, Old State House and outside organizations to provide context for the legislative issues they see unfold during the session.

 Program Administration